grammyjs/website/site/docs/hosting/vps.md

 :::tip Self-hosted Runner
 GitHub and GitLab offer a certain amount of resources for free to complete your tasks.
 However, when setting up your pipeline, you may quickly use them all up, which will require you to pay money for additional resources or the tasks will not run.
-To prevent this from happening, we recommend installing a self-hosted runner on your computer so that tasks run on your computer.
+To prevent this from happening, we recommend installing a self-hosted runner on your server so that tasks run on your server.
-This way, you'll get rid of the limits and be able to run pipelines of any complexity and capacity (almost).
+This way, you'll get rid of the limits and be able to run pipelines of any complexity (everything will depend only on the capacity of your server).
 :::

 ### SSH Keys